grz0zrg/fas/README.md

 Any combination of these can be applied to each partials with real-time parameters change.
 This feature may allow to easily add character to the additive sound.

-Partials effects can be disabled to speed up additive synthesis (or if FAS doesn't make use of Soundpipe), phase noise is then available when `BANDLIMITED_NOISE` is defined and can also be turned off.
+Partials effects can be disabled to speed up additive synthesis (or if FAS doesn't make use of Soundpipe).

 Additive synthesis use either magic circle algorithm or a wavetable, speed depend on architecture, magic circle algorithm is recommended. (note : noise is not available with magic circle)